The SS Sapona: A Spooky Uncommon Attraction in Bimini

 The Caribbean does not adhere to traditional Halloween tricks and treats.
 If you’re traveling during the Halloween season and want to get your fright on, though, there are lots of spooky attractions to choose from.
 The wreck of the SS Sapona is one of my favorites.

 A concrete cargo vessel designed by Henry Ford, the Sapona was originally commissioned by President Woodrow Wilson during WWI.
 (Steel was pretty scarce during the war, thus the choice for concrete.)
 The Sapona, though, wasn’t completed until 1920, long after the last WWI shots were fired.

 For a time, the vessel was used to store oil.
 Famed South Florida developer Carl Fisher also owned it briefly.
 He planned to convert it into a private floating club in the Florida Keys.
 When that idea fizzled, Fisher sold the Sapona in 1924 to a mysterious one-armed man with a plan: Bruce Bethel.

-Adding insult to injury, it was later used for target practice by U.S. Armed Forces training during World War II.
+In an ironic twist of fate, the Sapona was later used for target practice by U.S. Armed Forces training during World War II.
 This, of course, contributed greatly to the Sapona’s hollowed, spooky appearance.

 The SS Sapona is almost impossible to miss if you’re traveling to Bimini island in The Bahamas by boat.
 It sits off the southern coast of South Bimini Island, roughly three nautical miles from the shore.
 Check it out for unique snorkeling, the popular dive spot it’s become, and a history lesson with just a tad tinge of spooky intrigue.